Create a digital highway from your warehouse to your customers and to your customers' customers

 The platform allows you to present all of your products in omnichannel digital storefronts.
 First, we open a business-facing Storefront - for Sales Team and Salon ordering.
 Then give your Salons/Stylists a Consumer-facing storefront so they can sell more.

 Sales teams place orders via mobile device directly

-A B2B app for salon owners to place orders directly from their mobile device to their distributor.
-Fully integrated into the distributor’s ERP.
+An easy solution for salon owners and stylists to place orders directly from their mobile device to their distributor.

 You’ve opened your own digital storefront accessible by your sales teams and salon customers.
 Now give your salon customers a digital storefront to market to their client list.